AbdAllahAbdElFattah13/LinkedIn-SDK-Android/README.md

 Targeted use cases
 ========================
-This SDK was desigend to be used to authonticate with LinkedIn mainly for two use cases:
+This SDK was designed to be used to authenticate with LinkedIn mainly for two use cases:
-1. If you want only to retreive a user's access token.
+1. If you want only to retrieve a user's access token.
-    * For exmaple to be sent the a back end serever via your own APIs for futher processing and data fetching.
+    * For example to be sent the a back end server via your own APIs for further processing and data fetching.
 2. If you want to get the user's lite profile.
     * For simpler login process and to get his user name and profile picture.

-You can chosse which one you best suits you, simply using the `setAccessTokenRetrievalOnlyRequest(accessTokenRetrievalOnlyRequest: Boolean)` method in `LinkedInBuilder` object.
+You can choose which one you best suits you, simply using the `setAccessTokenRetrievalOnlyRequest(accessTokenRetrievalOnlyRequest: Boolean)` method in `LinkedInBuilder` object.

 For example:
 ```Kotlin